Diabetes Medications

 • Insurance coverage

 Your health care professional may prescribe a combination of medications to lower your blood glucose and reduce your risk for heart disease and stroke.
-It’s important to understand the possible side effects of each medication and what to do if you experience them.
+It’s important to understand the possible side effects of each medication and what to do if you have them.

-Depending on your unique health factors, your health care professional may also prescribe a blood sugar monitor that you can carry with you to check your blood sugar levels throughout the day.
+Depending on your unique health factors, you may also be prescribed a blood sugar monitor that you can carry with you to check your blood sugar levels throughout the day.
 This information will help track what is happening in your body and will help you understand the effect of what you eat and drink on your blood sugar levels.
 This will help you learn which foods and drinks to avoid.

 Combination Therapy